I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 His skin was the red of a European who had —over the decades — been so sun burnt that his skin had given up and was perpetually a deep crimson.
 As he laughed loudly I noticed a gap in his teeth.

 Blue walked lightly and quickly but with the waddle of a heavily pregnant woman.
-I noticed that he was talking to a couple of young women and that a loving engaged energy — they seemed to be excited to be together.
-There was a pinkish glow over these people and they had easy familiarity and respect that made me curious.
+I noticed that he was talking to a couple of young women and that a loving engaged energy wafted over the group.
+They seemed to be excited to be together.
+There was a visible pinkish glow over these people and they had easy familiarity and respect that made me curious.

 I then reminded myself that it was madness to assume anything about anyone or anything in life so I went back to my book.